"Dog doors for sliding glass doors" | "Patio Panels" | "Patio Dog Doors"

 The vinyl-framed pet doors will be thicker to more nearly match vinyl-framed sliding glass doors.

 Q - Do I want a 'temporary' or a 'semi-permanent' pet door installed?

-A: A temporary installation panel pet door may be put in and taken out again easily.
+A: A temporary installation doggie door for sliding glass door may be put in and taken out again easily.
 This would be the better option if you do not want the panel to be located in one position all the time.
 For example, you may wish to use the panel only during warm weather or only when you are at home.
 Having a temporary panel presents a flexible solution.

-A semi-permanent pet panel, on the other hand, must be fastened into the track.
+A semi-permanent pet door for sliding glass door, on the other hand, must be fastened into the track.
 The panel must be fastened because the manufacturer has put a lock on the pet door which mates to a bracket on the sliding glass door.
 For that lock to work, the panel must be fastened in place.

-On top of those two options there is a group of patio panel inserts that are neither a temporary install nor a semi-permanent install, but somewhere in between.
+On top of those two options there is a group of pet doors for sliding doors that are neither a temporary install nor a semi-permanent install, but somewhere in between.
 That is, they may require tools to set up but are not fastened into your track.